 As I’ve stated earlier, the senior data scientist earning is (naturally) the highest of them all.
 But just how high can it go?

-Glassdoor states that a senior data scientist can expect to make around $162,000 USD annually, or $13,500 USD on a monthly basis.
-This number seems wapping, especially when compared to the entry-level’s salary (which is more than two times smaller!).
+Glassdoor states that a senior data scientist can expect to make around $162,000 annually, or $13,500 monthly.
+This number seems wapping, especially when compared to the entry-level's salary (which is more than two times smaller!).

 However, to reach these sums, one would have to dedicate his entire life to learning, studying and perfecting his skills in the field of data science.
 Given this circumstance, the salary does seem to make a lot of sense.

 Now that we’ve covered the salaries for all of the main different groups of data scientists in the US, let’s transition and travel to Europe.
 We’ll take a look at just what data scientist average salary you can expect to earn in some of the European countries, and then compare it to the average data scientist salary in the US.

 According to DataCareer, the best European countries to work as a data scientist in (based on the salary alone) are Switzerland, Germany, and the UK, respectively.
 Both junior and senior data scientists can expect to earn the most amount of money in these countries (except perhaps for the senior data scientists in the UK - the country’s salary for this group of experts is in line with that of the Netherlands).

 Comparing Switzerland (as the highest data scientist wage-paying country in Europe) with the US, some interesting conclusions can be drawn.
 Even though senior data scientists make over $100,000 annually in both of these countries, a big difference can be spotted in both senior and junior groups.
 Senior and junior data scientists make a significantly larger income in the US when compared to Switzerland (and, in turn, other European countries).

 With all of the information provided above, you might think: sure, a data scientist salary is great, but is it still worth starting to study this specialty?
 And the answer that you would most commonly get would be YES.